Boba Shop Case Study: Pearl Lemon Boba

 Inventory and Stock Management

-One of the biggest research projects we had to undertake was figuring out what equipment we needed and what consumables we needed.
+One of the biggest research projects we had to undertake was determining what equipment and consumables we needed.

-The further we got, the more we realised we needed more.
-We knew we needed an ice machine but ended up needing so much more we had to get one that was able to go under the counter.
+The further we got, the more we realized we needed more.
+We knew we needed an ice machine, but we ended up needing so much more that we had to get one that could go under the counter.

-From Amazon, to Nisbets, to Ikea- we got everything we needed to have a fully functioning cafe that kept everything temp safe and stored safe.
+From Amazon to Nisbets to Ikea, we got everything we needed to have a fully functioning cafe that kept everything safe at all temperatures and stored safely.

 To give you a feel for what we had to purchase: